HammadSiddique/Leaderboard/README.md

 # Leaderboard

 > In this project, I created a leaderboard.
-This leaderboard track all the scores provided to it
+This leaderboard track all the scores provided to it.

 ## Built With